Why Your Brain Creates Obstacles to Your Own Goals

 - Stick to routines

-This is also why habits feel easier than starting something new — they remove the need to repeatedly choose, evaluate, and initiate.
+This is also why habits feel easier than starting something new — they remove the need to constantly choose, evaluate, and initiate action.

-When you introduce a new goal, your brain often resists not because the goal is bad, but because it increases:
+When you introduce a new goal, your brain may resist not because the goal is bad, but because it increases:

 - Decisions